 FCX’s Commitment to Safety

-The health and safety of our workforce, host communities, and the protection of the environment are fundamental to our extensive tailings management program and approach.
-Our objective is to have zero fatalities, zero catastrophic failures, and zero unplanned discharges from any of our TSFs.
+The health and safety of our workforce and local communities, and the protection of the environment are fundamental to our extensive tailings management program and approach.
+Our objective remains zero fatalities, zero catastrophic failures, and zero unplanned discharges.
+This objective is supported by robust governance and clear accountability.

 Our Tailings Management System

-FCX has comprehensive measures in place to ensure our facilities are designed, built, operated, closed, and monitored to minimize risk to employees, host communities, and the environment.
+FCX has comprehensive measures in place to ensure our TSFs are designed, constructed, operated, closed, and monitored to minimize risk to employees, local communities, and the environment.

 The TMS comprises specific programs to address aspects of tailings planning, design, operation, maintenance, surveillance, and risk management over the TSF lifecycle.
 Although there is some overlap among the categories, our safeguards generally fall within four categories: